Zoom fatigue: Increased usage of videoconferencing platforms

-Suddenly, technology became the most important asset and Zoom, and other video conferencing platforms saw a meteoric rise.
-Zoom, previously little-known software, earned its place as a dominant player reporting 300 million daily meeting participants, went from a total of 10 million daily meeting participants in December 2019 to 300 million in April 2020.
-Microsoft Teams announced in April 2020, it had 75 million daily active users, a jump from 70 percent in a month.
+As virtual interactions became important, Zoom and other video conferencing platforms saw a meteoric rise.
+Zoom, which existed previously but was not widely known, became a dominant player, going from a total of 10 million daily meeting participants in December 2019 to 300 million in April 2020.
+Microsoft Teams reported 75 million daily active users in April 2020, a jump from 70 percent in a month.
 Microsoft also recorded 200 million meeting participants in a single day the same month.
-Another important player is Google Meet, which added roughly 3 million new users each day, hitting over 100 million daily Meet meeting participants.
-In the same month, Cisco also revealed that it had a total of 300 million Webex users and saw sign-ups close to 240,000 in a 24-hour period.
+Another important player is Google Meet, which added roughly 3 million new users daily at that time, hitting over 100 million daily meeting participants.
+In the same month, Cisco also reported a total of 300 million Webex users and saw sign-ups close to 240,000 in a 24-hour period.

 Increased multifunctionality of videoconferencing platforms

-Traditionally, many people use these platforms in a more conventional way, like business calls or to stay connected with family and friends, however, there was an increasing number of creative use cases, thanks to the availability of different devices and software solutions.
+Traditionally, many people have used these platforms in a more conventional way, like business calls or to stay connected with family and friends; however, there was an increasing number of creative use cases during the COVID-19 crisis due to the availability of different devices and software solutions.
 In this regard, video calls enhance the sense of togetherness by facilitating the sharing of daily routines.
-For example, couples tend to leave the video on while doing other activities and interact occasionally with the other partner or children who want to "show and tell" at the same time, since the communication with video calls is more natural than voice or text.
+For example, couples tend to leave the video on while doing other activities and interact occasionally with the other partner or children who want to "show and tell" at the same time, since communication through video call is more natural than voice or text.

-Families and friends started celebrating holidays online, such as Easter and the Passover Seder, or simply watch a movie, play games or celebrate birthdays.
-Some physically oriented activities that are related to social life or personal interests have also become virtual, like holding church services or yoga classes in an online format.
+Families and friends started celebrating holidays online, such as Easter and the Passover Seder; additionally, they participated in other activities such as watching movies, playing games or celebrating birthdays.
+Some physically oriented activities related to social life or personal interests have also become virtual, such as holding church services or yoga classes in an online format.

-People actively participated in webinars to get psychological support, career or health counseling, and so on, was a way to deal with the COVID-19 crisis.
+People actively participated in webinars to get support such as psychological support, career or health counseling as a way to deal with the COVID-19 crisis.

 State of research

 The growing public concern about causes and consequences of Zoom fatigue during the COVID-19 pandemic is reflected in intensive media reporting.
 At the same time, researchers have been starting to investigate the phenomenon of Zoom fatigue by suggesting underlying psychological mechanisms, developing measures such as the "Zoom Exhaustion & Fatigue Scale" and conducting empirical studies.
-Also, review papers that summarize and structure the current scientific knowledge on videoconference fatigue are available.